WihanvanderHeever/WihanvanderHeever/README.md

+##
-## "It’s easy to lie with statistics.
-It’s hard to tell the truth without statistics.
+###"It’s easy to lie with statistics.
+It’s hard to tell the truth without statistics."
-### – Andrejs Dunkels
+– Andrejs Dunkels